vexide/vexide/README.md

 > than the trunk edition of vexide; for instance, until our changes are merged, you must
 > use our fork of Rust.
 >
+> <details>
+> <summary>Click to view details</summary>
+>
+> vexide will automatically detect if you are using the builtin Rust target by checking for
+> `cfg(not(target_os = "none"))` and adapt by enabling or disabling features as available.
+>
+> Currently, differential uploading and task-locals are unsupported when using the builtin Rust
+> target because they require modifications to a program's memory layout at link-time.
+>
 > ## Building Rust
 >
 > Clone the `minimal-armv7a-vex-v5` branch of [our fork of Rust](https://github.com/vexide/rust),